joshuacox/reaction-beesknees-plugin/README.md

 <- PAGE 2 ->

-# Set up your plugin
+# Page 2: Set up your plugin

 ## In this step, you'll learn